Long Beach, DUI Arrest with Car Accident, Wet Reckless

 In 30 Words or Less: Client parks his car along street in Long Beach to nap, but drinks one-third of a bottle of Jack Daniels after parking.
 Passerby sees him asleep and calls police to claim he damaged another car.
 Police arrest our client for DUI.
-Greg shows photographs to prosecutor that no collision took place and about client drinking after parking.
+Greg shows photographs to prosecutor that no collision took place.
 Case resolved for wet reckless despite client’s 0.125/0.127% BAC.

 One day, after a series of meetings, he decided to take a short nap.
 He parked his car on a Long Beach street, directly in front of a barber shop.
 It was about 9:30 a.m.
 It was too early to check into a hotel.
 Before nodding off for a nap, he drank about a third of a bottle of Jack Daniels to help himself sleep.

 He then fell asleep in the driver’s seat with the engine running and the air conditioning on.
 He awoke to tapping on his driver’s side window.
 It was a Long Beach Police Officer.
 It was about noon.

 Our client turned off his truck engine and exited his vehicle to speak with the police officer.
 The officer allegedly noticed the odor of alcohol in our client’s breath and saw a bottle of Jack Daniels in the front seat of the truck.